Chances are, you've never before heard of Bitcoins.

 "Think of all of the people sending money in third-world countries and getting ripped off by outrageous transaction fees," Amir Taaki, one the currency's developers, told Smart Money.
 "Bitcoins are here to stay and the world will benefit."

 Another advantage of Bitcoins is security.
-The created bits that constitute the currency use a very high level of encryption, and all transactions are verified by Bitcoin client software on every user's computer (called a node).
-And the bits are chained together back to the very first bit.
+The created blocks that constitute the currency use a very high level of encryption.
+All transactions are verified by users on the network running special Bitcoin client software (called a node).
+And the blocks are chained together back to the very first block (the genesis block).
 Combined, you have a system that can't be compromised even by the power of all the world's supercomputers combined.

 And the transactions are controlled by 34-character strings.
 For example, to receive a Bitcoin, a person would provide their 34-character "wallet ID."
 The entire network records every transaction -- and saves it -- so the full history of every Bitcoin is embedded in the network.